Fishnfly/fishnfly.github.io/_posts/2026-08-07-galapagos-field-notes.md

 It was fragility.

 Isolation created wonders found nowhere else on Earth.
 But isolation also made those wonders vulnerable.
 The same conditions that allowed life to evolve in extraordinary ways left it exposed to even the smallest disruptions.

-Survival was never guaranteed.

-Balance existed, but only delicately.
+Survival was never guaranteed.Balance existed, but only delicately.
 What endured was not strength.

 It was equilibrium.

 The natural world offered a quiet reminder: The rarest things are often the most fragile.
 Fragility is not weakness.
 It is the price of rarity.

 ---